FHantke/brave-browser-wiki/Brave’s-Capture-of-Usage-Data.md

 # Why does Brave capture usage data?

-Usage data is used to guide business decisions, inform product development and guide support resource allocation.
+Usage data is used to guide business decisions, inform product development and support resource allocation.

 # What are usage requests?

 A usage ping is a HTTP GET request, with data encoded in query parameters, used to count active users.
 The encoded request is sent to laptop-updates.brave.com either when the browser starts for the first time in a day, or after midnight if the browser is left open.
-It contains no personally identifying information.
+It contains no personally data or personally identifying information.

 Note: All fields are described in the table below with example values.

 The request is encoded with the following rules:

-* The platform, channel, and version strings are retrieved from browser state
+* The platform, channel, and version strings are retrieved from browser state.
-* The daily flag is set to true
+* The daily flag is set to true.
-* The weekly flag is set to true if the browser is used for the first time in a calendar week, starting on Monday
+* The weekly flag is set to true if the browser is used for the first time in a calendar week, starting on Monday.
-* The monthly flag is set to true if the browser is used for the first time in a calendar month, starting on the 1st
+* The monthly flag is set to true if the browser is used for the first time in a calendar month, starting on the 1st of the month.
-* The first flag is set to true if this is the first day the browser was installed
+* The first flag is set to true if this is the first day the browser was installed.
-* The woi (week of installation), ref (referral code) and dtoi (date of installation) are retrieved from browser state
+* The woi (week of installation), ref (referral code) if any, and dtoi (date of installation) are retrieved from browser state.
 * The adsEnabled flag, set to true if ads are enabled in the browser.
 * The arch field, which has the CPU architecture Brave was compiled for.
-This is only sent if ads are enabled in the browser.
+This is sent only if ads are enabled in the browser.

 The request is routed to a CDN before it is forwarded to Brave for capture.
 The CDN performs the following:

-* Infers country code from IP address (countries with a small number of users < 1000 are excluded)
+* Infers country code from IP address (countries with a small number of users < 1000 are excluded from this inference step).
-* Infers region code (https://en.wikipedia.org/wiki/ISO_3166-2) from IP address
+* Infers region code (https://en.wikipedia.org/wiki/ISO_3166-2) from IP address.
-* Removes IP address from data sent to Brave
+* Removes IP address from data sent to Brave.

-The CDN modified request is sent to Brave for data capture.
+The CDN-modified request is sent to Brave for data capture.
 Brave performs the following at capture:

 * The current date (year_month_day) is stored